 - S Corp has \$50 million in cash, \$30 million of real estate, a widget business worth \$20 million, a \$25 million casino business which includes a nonassignable casino license. - S Corp has been an S corporation for more than 10 years.
 It has \$5 million of AAA and \$50 million of C corp E & P. S Corp has a low basis in its real estate and widget business assets.
-Its basis in the casino assets is equal to value. - The sole stockholder has an outside basis in the S Corp stock of \$100 million [Note: this could happen if stockholder died or if stockholder purchased the stock for a high number.] - Stockholder wants to get cash out of corporate solution.
+Its basis in the casino assets is equal to value. - The sole stockholder has an outside basis in the S Corp stock of \$150 million. - Stockholder wants to get cash out of corporate solution.
 He also wants to have the real estate assets separated from the widget business.
 For several reasons, a tax free spinoff is not available.